Aniket7079/Jira-with-Python/README.md

 Problem Statement :
-Task :- Explain the steps of python learning?
+Task :- Explain in full details of the workflow software project management?
-*Please avoid the other external and wrong information.